troyraen/BAO/testing.md

 # Deal with NaNs in wtheta stats output
 <!-- fs -->
+Corrfunc returns NaN from wtheta calculation for "bins where the RR count is 0" (documentation page 85).

 ```python
 import numpy as np
 import myplots as mp